- Home

 Side effects of radiation therapy

-The side effects you experience will vary depending on the type and dose of radiation, and the areas treated.
+The side effects you have will vary depending on the type and dose of radiation, and the areas treated.
 Brachytherapy tends to have fewer side effects than EBRT.
 Side effects often get worse during treatment and just after the course of treatment has ended.
-They usually get better within weeks, through some may continue for longer.
-Some side effects may not show up until many months or years after treatment.
-These are called late effects.
+Short-term side effects usually get better within weeks of finishing treatment.

 Short-term side effects